a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 					1. `address1` - it is pointer variable to char type data

 ### Read and Write Operation on Pointers ###
+1. How to read data from pointer

+		char data = *address1; // dereferencing a pointer to read data

+	1. 1 byte of data is read from pointer and stored in `data` variable
+	2. `*` - It is called as "value at addresss" operator
+		1. Compiler generates instructions to feetch 1 byte of data from pointer
+	3. `&` - "address of" operator
+2. Write operation on pointer:

+		char* address1 = (char*) 0x00007FFF8E3C3824;

+		*address1 = 0x89; // dereferencing a pointer to write data

+		0x00007FFF8E3C3824	0x1F007FFF8E3C4821
+		...
+		0x1F007FFF8E3C4821	0x85
+								0x89

+3. Exercise:
+	1. Construct a char type variable and initialize it to 100

+			char a = 100;

+	2. Print address of above variable

+			printf("Address of a = %p\n", &a);

+	3. Construct a pointer variable and store address of above variable
+	4. Perform read operation on pointer variable to fetch 1 byte of data from pointer
+	5. Print data obtained from read operation on pointer
+	6. Perform write operation on pointer to store value 65
+	7. Print value of variable defined in step 1

 ### Pointer Exercise Implementation ###
 ### Significance of Pointer Data Types ###
 ### Significance of Pointer Data Types ###